 Since I’ve covered avocado and its benefits in this article, let’s dive a bit more into the deep sea of shrimp health benefits…

-As I mentioned above, nothing will give you iodine as shrimps will.
+As I mentioned above, nothing will give you iodine as shrimp or shell-fish.
 This is important for maintaining thyroid function and brain development in the fetus.
-In addition, shrimps are an excellent source of omega-3 fatty acids and astaxanthin, which can have beneficial effects on heart health.
+In addition, shrimp are an excellent source of omega-3 fatty acids and astaxanthin, which can have beneficial effects on heart health.

 The mighty Omega-3 always comes as a gift from Poseidon